mickolaine/mosstack/README.md

 astronomical images.
 Original (and current) design is made for photos taken with DSLR camera.

-Version 0.6 brings support for everything DCRaw opens, makes project control easier and gives a choice to crop the image before stacking.
+Version 0.7 has new command line interface and it drops several dependencies.
+It changes default RGB-conversion to one written in C. PyOpenCL will probably be dropped in the future.

 Full list of working features:

+- Image decoding
+    - C++ and LibRaw (DCRaw still required but not for long)

-- CFA to RGB conversion (see below for supported cameras)
+- CFA to RGB conversion
-    - Bilinear (OpenCL, Cython)
-    - Variable Number of Gradients (OpenCL, Cython)
+    - Variable Number of Gradients: C (default), OpenCL, Cython
+    - Bilinear: OpenCL, Cython

 - Registering
     - SExtractor and http://adsabs.harvard.edu/abs/1986AJ.....91.1244G